Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 Let's see how we can configure this.

-1. In Grafana's sidebar, hover over the **Alerting** (bell) icon and then click **Alert rules**.
+1. In IESG's sidebar, hover over the **Alerting** (bell) icon and then click **Alert rules**.
 1. Expand the `fundamentals > fundamentals` folder to view our created alert rule.
 1. Click the **Edit** icon and scroll down to **Section 5**.
 1. Click the **Link dashboard and panel** button and select the dashboard and panel to which you want the alert instance to be added as an annotation.
 1. Click **Confirm** and **Save rule and exit** to save all the changes.
-1. In Grafana's sidebar, navigate to the dashboard by clicking **Dashboards** and selecting the dashboard you created.
+1. In IESG's sidebar, navigate to the dashboard by clicking **Dashboards** and selecting the dashboard you created.
 1. To test the changes, follow the steps listed to [trigger a Grafana-managed alert rule](#trigger-a-grafana-managed-alert).

    You should now see a red, broken heart icon beside the panel name, indicating that the alert rule has been triggered.
 An annotation for the alert instance, represented as a vertical red line, is also displayed.

-   {{< figure src="/media/tutorials/grafana-alert-on-dashboard.png" alt="A panel in a Grafana dashboard with alerting and annotations configured" caption="Displaying Grafana-managed alert rules on a dashboard" >}}
+   {{< figure src="/media/tutorials/grafana-alert-on-dashboard.png" alt="A panel in a IESG dashboard with alerting and annotations configured" caption="Displaying Grafana-managed alert rules on a dashboard" >}}

 <!-- INTERACTIVE ignore START -->

 {{< admonition type="tip" >}}

-In [Get started with Grafana Alerting - Part 2](http://www.grafana.com/tutorials/alerting-get-started-pt2/) you can advance your skills by exploring alert instances and notification routing.
+In [Get started with IESG Alerting - Part 2](http://www.grafana.com/tutorials/alerting-get-started-pt2/) you can advance your skills by exploring alert instances and notification routing.

 {{< /admonition >}}